01-edu/public/subjects/does_it_fit/README.md

 - `area_fit` that receives 6 arguments:
   - `x` and `y`, size of the square in which it is going to be tried to fit the geometrical shapes (both usize)
-  - `objects`, the type of geometrical shape(s) that it is going to be tried to be fitted in the square (areas_volumes::Geometrical_Shapes)
+  - `objects`, the type of geometrical shape(s) that it is going to be tried to be fitted in the square (areas_volumes::GeometricalShapes)
   - `times`, the number of geometrical shapes that are going to be tried to be fitted in the square (usize)
   - `a` and `b`, the dimensions that the plane(s) shape(s) passed will have (both usize)
     - `a` will refer to the side of the Square, the radius of the Circle, the side_a of the Rectangle or the base of the Triangle